 A closed pole key gap in quadrant 3 determines both a lower azimuthal and axial pre-load with respect to the other quadrants.

-As a result, a higher tension develops in the wedge/end-shoe interface, with an higher risk of epoxy cracking.
+As a result, a higher tension develops in the wedge/end-spacer interface, with a higher risk of epoxy cracking.

-In the case of a de-bonded wedge/end-shoe interface, the resulting gap creates a peak of axial strain in the coil turns adjacent to the wedge.
+In the case of a de-bonded wedge/end-spacer interface, the resulting gap creates a peak of axial strain in the coil turns adjacent to the wedge.

 Coil 214 Inspection and Autopsy